Glycogen storage disease type II: Treatment

 In May 2010, the FDA approved Lumizyme for the treatment of late-onset Pompe disease.
 Lumizyme and Myozyme have the same generic ingredient (alglucosidase alfa) and manufacturer (Genzyme Corporation).
 The difference between these two products is in the manufacturing process.
 Myozyme is made using a 160-L bioreactor, while Lumizyme uses a 4000-L bioreactor.
 Because of the difference in the manufacturing process, the FDA claims that the two products are biologically different.
 Myozyme is FDA approved for replacement therapy for infantile-onset Pompe disease.

 In July 2021, the European Medicines Agency (EMA) recommended the authorization of avalglucosidase alfa.
 Avalglucosidase alfa (Nexviazyme) was approved for medical use in the United States in August 2021, and in the European Union in June 2022.

 In December 2022, the EMA recommended the authorization of cipaglucosidase alfa.
 The approval was given in June 2023.
 In the EU, the therapy is available to all age groups without restrictions on weight of patients.

 In September 2023, the FDA approved a two-component therapy of Pombiliti (cipaglucosidase alfa-atga) and Opfolda (miglustat) 65 mg capsules for adults living with late-onset Pompe disease weighing more than 40 kg and who are not improving on their current enzyme replacement therapy.

+However, even with combination therapy, it remains unclear whether long-term symptoms of Pompe disease can be adequately mitigated.
+Criticallly, the tissues most affected, namely the central nervous system (CNS) and skeletal muscles, are notoriously difficult to target with ERT.
+As a result, efforts to identify alternative approaches have increasingly focused on tissue-targeted strategies and substrate reduction therapies, which may enhance delivery to skeletal muscles and facilitate crossing of the blood-brain barrier, thereby improving CNS uptake.